DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 Hint: NoHint

-Explanation: Option are contracts that give their purhasers the option to buy/sell the underlying asset.
+Explanation: Option are contracts that give their purchasers the option to buy/sell the underlying asset.

 Sub Topics: types-of-derivatives